Trump's latest regulatory overhaul raises food safety fears

 "It is irresponsible for the USDA to expand a radical change to food safety responsibility in the pork industry based on a pilot program that clearly failed to show that allowing companies to inspect themselves can produce safe food," said Wenonah Hauter, Food and Water Watch's executive director.

-The administration says that plants in the pilot program had lower worker injury rates on average, according to the USDA's preliminary analysis of data from 2002 to 2015.
+The administration says that plants in the pilot program had lower worker injury rates on average, according to the USDA's preliminary analysis of data from 2002 to 2010.
+(The analysis was based on self-reported data from a small fraction of all pork plants.)
 The changes are also likely to reduce contamination by shifting USDA inspectors from visual inspection tasks to off-line testing for pathogens like salmonella, officials said in the proposal.

 “There is no single technology or process to address the problem of food-borne illness, but when we focus our inspections on food safety-related tasks, we better protect American families,” Carmen Rottenberg, USDA’s acting deputy undersecretary for food safety, said in a statement.

-Note: CORRECTION (Jan.
-23, 1:40 p.m.
-ET): An earlier version of this article misstated the final year of data used in a USDA analysis.
-The last year of the data used in the analysis was 2010, not 2015.